protectai/llm-guard/docs/input_scanners/invisible_text.md

 It detects and removes characters in categories 'Cf' (Format characters), 'Cc' (Control characters), 'Co' (Private use characters), and 'Cn' (Unassigned characters), which are typically non-printable.

-Here is the Python code to convert a string to a string of Private Use Area characters:
+Here is the Python code to convert a string to a string of Private Use Area characters (from this [Tweet](https://twitter.com/rez0__/status/1745545813512663203)):

 ```python
 import pyperclip